AhmedFahmySoliman/online-inertial-parameter-identification-data/readme.md

 3. Run the `main()` function in the MATLAB command window.  <br>
 <br>
 The `main()` function accepts up to three input arguments (`i1`, `i2`, and `i3`), which are defined separately for each figure.
 Refer to the fourth column of Table 2 for the required input arguments to reproduce each figure.
-Figures labeled 1S–6S correspond to figures in the supplementary material.
+Figures labeled 1S–6S correspond to figures in the supplementary material. <p>For convenience, a short guidance video (<code>Guidance_Video.mp4</code>) is included in this repository to demonstrate the figure regeneration process.</p>

 <table border="1" cellpadding="10" cellspacing="0">